 Giving media buying power to an external agency allows the internal team to separate their budget and run it efficiently in a split format.
 This is the concept of shifting budgets.

 Both internal teams and external teams can work in tandem to learn, push, and drive better marketing results.
-To accelerate the growth of internal marketing skills and knowledge, consider partnering with an external agency to give your team the means to push further.
+To accelerate the growth of internal marketing skills and knowledge, consider partnering with an external agency.
+This will give your team the means to push further.